What is OneDrive?

 OneDrive is a personal library intended for storing and organizing your work documents.
 As an integral part of Office 365, OneDrive lets you work within the context of your organization, with features such as direct access to your organization’s address book.

-Engage365 accounts, along with OneDrive, SharePoint, Lync, Office Pro-Plus and Office mobile, are activated / deactivated based upon an individual's current association with the university.
-Please refer to the Messaging Services page for information concerning address assignment and account eligibility to determine if you are eligible for this service.
+Engage 365 accounts, along with OneDrive, SharePoint, and other various Apps, are activated / deactivated based upon an individual's current association with the university.
+Please refer to the this eligibility list to determine if you are eligible for this service.

 Store your work documents and related files